FaradayRF/Faraday-Software/Tutorials/Python_Developer_Tutorials/foundation/Commanding-Local/Readme.md

 * Send local device GPIO commands (LEDs)
 * Send an "ECHO" command that echos UART payload data back to the host computer

-> NOTE: All commands are checked for corruption by the CC430 prior to execution but they are not currently acknowledged or garenteed to be received.
+> NOTE: All commands are checked for corruption by the CC430 prior to execution but they are not currently acknowledged or guaranteed to be received.

 ### Prerequisites
 * Properly configured and connected proxy